Marie Jackson: Family and feuds

 Marie's first prominent storyline was searching for her missing sister, Petra.
 The Jacksons move into Petra's house while their own home was being refurbished and Petra never returned.
 Marie spent months trying to locate Petra and put advertisements for her return in the local newspaper.
 In the show's Christmas episodes on 1983, Marie is depicted setting up an extra place for Petra at the dinner table, convinced she could return home.
 Marie's optimism appears to be successful when she receives a Christmas card from Petra and she discovers Petra has been cashing cheques in Southport.
 In January 1984 episodes, Marie is informed that Petra is dead having committed suicide.
 Marie asks her clairvoyant, Mrs O'Rourke if she should remain at number 10 Brookside Close because she feels a coldness to the premises.
 She advises Marie to remain and moves back into the house.
 Roger Huntington (Rob Spendlove) later informs Marie that Petra has left Marie the house in her will plus £2500 every year.
 This prompts their absent father, Davey Jones (Ian Hendry) to arrive and ask about the will.
 Hendry was cast by Brookside producer Chris Clough who thought he was ideal for the role of Marie's father.
 Marie is portrayed as estranged from Davey, makes him feel unwelcome and vows to rid of him.
 Davey later steals Michelle's catalogue money.
 In his final scene he is ordered to leave Marie's house and he leaves Brookside Close.
 Writers created a feud between Marie and Barry Grant (Paul Usher), who she blamed for causing Petra to have a miscarriage and her later disappearance.
 Writers included Barry's mother, Sheila Grant (Sue Johnston) in the feud which results in a "slanging match" between the two on Brookside Close.
 Writers portrayed Sheila as needing to protect Barry from "Marie's vitriol".
 Keaveney addressed the scenes during an interview with Alan Hulme from Manchester Evening News, stating "Marie caused quite a stir", adding that Marie and Sheila's fight became "famous".
 Keaveney revealed that she and Johnston had fun working together on the story.
 Other stories in her early tenure include meddling in Michelle's relationship with Terry Sullivan (Brian Regan).
 She disapproves of their romance because Terry is best friends with Barry.
 In another story, Marie believes that her children will be better of attending a private school.
 The plot explores Marie trying to convince a headmaster to allow her sons to attend the school.
-Despite her newfound wealth, Marie's lower-class background is at odd's with the schools cliental and she struggles to convince him.
+Despite her newfound wealth, Marie's lower-class background is at odds with the school's cliental and she struggles to convince him.
 The storyline resonated well with viewers who had similar aspirations to Marie's and the show received letters praising the story.
 Show creator, Phil Redmond told Roy West from Liverpool Echo that the response surprised him.
 He added "I had thought it was a bit boring, but the letters showed people were intrigued by the conflict facing working class people who have aspirations."